 Which joint you rely most heavily on isn’t just determined by how your skeleton is put together.
 Your training behaviors and, more specifically, the sport or outcome you’re working towards, also guide your hand.

 For example, an upright torso is critical to Olympic lifters who need to perform the snatch or clean & jerk.
 Not only is an upright, knees-forward posture encouraged in the competition lifts themselves, but weightlifters make the high bar and front squats a centerpiece of their accessory training.

 The weightlifting deadlift also necessitates the athlete place their hips lower and more forward than most powerlifters would.

 These choices aren’t in service of knee dominance unto itself, but it tends to come with the territory.
 On the other hand, powerlifters need to squat to a very specific depth for their sport.

-For some, the path of least resistance involves folding at the torso and using a lot of leverage from their hips to lift the most weight possible.
-More commonly, an athlete may simply have a stronger back relative to their legs — the dreaded “squat-morning”.
+For some, the path of least resistance to depth involves folding at the torso and using a lot of leverage from their hips to lift the most weight possible.
+More commonly, an athlete may simply have a stronger back relative to their legs — potentially creating the dreaded “squat-morning.”

 As such, they won’t push their knees as far forward to involve their quads, instead opting to place a majority of the load on their hips since it gives them the best opportunity to make the lift.

 You shouldn’t have gaps in your training.
 Shoring up weaknesses and ensuring that your body is equally developed (as much as possible, anyway) will help you lift better, get bigger, or run faster.
 Conversely, even if ultra-upright high bar squats look pretty to you, you probably shouldn’t go out of your way to become a knee-dominant athlete for its own sake.